 5. Use Oils for Seasonal Allergies

 While it is impossible to predict the weather, it's not hard to notice when it begins to change.
 Spring is here and with it comes pollen from plants as they start to bloom.
 For some, it can mean a stuffy nose, runny eyes, and sneezing... basically weeks of misery.
-For those of you that are struggling with seasonal allergies, essential oils are a natural and safe solution.

 "We use essential oils daily!
 Diffusing, rolling, spraying....
 For Spring I like to diffuse refreshing and uplifting blends like lemon, orange, peppermint, geranium, bergamot.
 We make seasonal rollers to help the season yucks with peppermint, lemon and lavender." -Angie T.